mjec/rc-niceties/README.md

 To run:

-1. Compile the frontend static files by running `npm build`.
+1. Compile the frontend static files by running `npm start`.

 2. Run the Flask application with `gunicorn backend:app --log-file -`.

 You can also use `npm run dev-server` to look at the frontend without the backend.
-Note that `npm start` will **not** start the development server, but instead is an alias for `npm build`.
-This just means we can sneakily use the default Heroku node.js buildpack.
+Note that `npm start` will **not** start the development server.

 ## Deploying